The Bench-to-Bedside Program is preparing to launch the next award cycle! Stay tuned for timelines and details regarding the 2017 application process.

 The BtB program exemplifies the benefits associated with intramural – extramural collaborations; the extramural community gains access to the Clinical Center's unique resources, and the intramural community can pursue innovative research with extramural investigators.

 Each BtB award provides up to $135,000 a year for two years.
 Projects, which are funded by various NIH offices and institutes*, have represented several research categories: AIDS, rare diseases, behavioral and social sciences, minority health and health disparities, women's health, rare diseases drug development, pharmacogenomics, and general.

 To date, approximately 800 principal and associate investigators have collaborated on 238 funded projects with approximately $53million distributed in total Bench-to-Bedside funding.
 The introduction of extramural collaborations in 2006 has resulted in 157 partnerships at 90 institutions.
 Ninety-seven percent of of BtB awards spanning the three most recent review cycles have involved extramural partners.

-An in-depth review of the BtB Program was completed in August 2014.
+An in-depth review of the BtB Program was completed in August 2014 and updated in September 2016.
 The report includes important historical data, program trends, and funding information gathered since BtB was expanded to foster collaborations between intramural and extramural investigators eight years ago.

 NOTE: PDF documents require the free Adobe Reader.